 Community Transit will provide transportation on the weekend if requested.
 The requesting center must notify Community Transit by Friday at 10:00 a.m.
 Transportation will be provided on Saturdays only when extended hours are offered.

-Due to the COVID-19 pandemic, Senior Centers and ADCs are currently closed.
-The governor will announce when they are able to open and what mitigation efforts will be in place.
+As COVID-19 is still with us, Senior Centers and ADCs may have limited hours or capacity.
+It is suggested to call before going.